Content Regulation / Censorship, Defamation / Reputation, National Security, Political Expression, Press Freedom

 Global Freedom of Expression is an academic initiative and therefore, we encourage you to share and republish excerpts of our content so long as they are not used for commercial purposes and you respect the following policy:

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Landgericht Hamburg, a court of first instance, held that there was no violation of the personality rights of a right-wing politician who was called a “Nazi slut” during a satirical television show.
 In its decision, the Landgericht Hamburg recognised that the statement amounted to a form of political satire.
 It went on to acknowledge that a viewer would not interpret the term “Nazi slut” literally and would, instead, recognize it as an exaggeration typical of satire.
-The Landgericht Hamburg denied the politician’s claim and ordered that she bear the legal costs of the proceeding in the amount of 50,000 EUR.
+The Landgericht Hamburg denied the politician’s claim and ordered that she pay 50,000 EUR in legal costs.
 She has stated that she intends to appeal the decision.

 This case concerned Alice Weidel, a politician who was voted to run in the 2017 German elections as the lead electoral candidate (Spitzenkandidatin) for a right wing political party called the Alternative for Germany party.
 During a speech at a party convention, Ms. Weidel stated that “political correctness belonged in the dustbin of history.”

 In April 2017, a weekly German satire show entitled “Extra 3” contained statements of a comedian, Christian Ehring, who said in relation to Ms. Weidel’s speech; “[a]lright then, political correctness is over – let’s all be incorrect to each other.
 The Nazi slut is right there”.